bitzertech/DevOps/04-deploying-mymovies.md

 The application uses a PostgreSQL database and self-signed SSL certificates.

-For more background information and a step-by-step introduction to the creation of this application, follow the tutorial at ???
+For more background information and a step-by-step introduction to the creation of this application, follow the [MvcTutorial](https://github.com/bitzertech/MvcTutorial)

 ## Kubernetes parts in this demo